oritsimu-new/gtrendalyser2.0/README.md

 * The **value** is not search volume - it is a Google Trends score.
 * **Breakout** indicates very high growth.

+## Usage limitations
 ## Light use

-Use the hosted app: **[gtrendalyser2.streamlit.app](https://gtrendalyser2.streamlit.app/)**.
-The app includes exponential logic to handle temporary rate limits.
+Use the publicly hosted app: **[gtrendalyser2.streamlit.app](https://gtrendalyser2.streamlit.app/)**.
+The app includes exponential backoff to handle temporary rate limits.

 > ⚠️ **Important - strategy for heavy users and internal stability**
 > This app relies on the unofficial **pytrends** library.
-Google enforces strict, undisclosed rate limits that can trigger HTTP 429 "too many requests" errors.
+Google enforces strict, undisclosed rate limits that can trigger HTTP 429 errors.
 On shared hosts like Streamlit Community Cloud, heavy usage by others can exhaust the shared IP quota and block everyone.
 >
 > For stable, uninterrupted use under heavy load, **deploy your own copy** so it runs on a separate resource pool with its own quota.

+## ⚠️More Stable Alternatives

 ## Deployment steps for independent stability